 How often do you hear the old “don’t let your knees go past your toes” advice for the squat?
 Folks that say this may be well meaning, but they are not necessarily correct.
 The torques produced at the hips and the knees have a relationship (the ankles are involved too, but to keep it simpler we will focus on just hips and knees for now).
 Individual builds and sport specific pursuits will change what kind of squat position one needs to/should use thus rendering the “no knees past toes que” obsolete.

 In the photo to the right we see the difference between two squatters builds, we also see the ways in which their torso and leg length’s affect their squat position.
 Notice how the person with long legs and a short torso has a longer moment arm between the bar and the knee and how the knees go past the toes?
-Imagine, if we were to give this lifter a more upright torso – the knees would be much farther past the toes in order for them to get their hips down further while driving their chest up; however, this position may weaken their ability to use their hips thus demanding more force development from the quadriceps – this is, in part, why olympic lifters tend to have massive quads but lack the out of this world glute and hamstring development you commonly see on powerlifters.
+Imagine, if we were to give this lifter a more upright torso – the knees would be much farther past the toes in order for them to get their hips down further while driving their chest up; however, this position may weaken their ability to use their hips thus demanding more force development from the quadriceps – this is, in part, why olympic lifters (although overall very muscular) seem to be biased towards quad development visually in their thighs and powerlifters (also overall very muscular) are often a little more biased to look hamstring and glute heavier.

 References: